jamulussoftware/jamuluswebsite/wiki/en/en-Privacy-Statement.md

 ### Data transmission

-Please note that all audio and text data is sent and received between the Jamulus server and client is unencrypted.
+Please note that all audio and text data is sent and received between the Jamulus server and client without encryption.